Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments on image datasets

-As illustrated in Figure~\ref{fig:nn}, uncertainty sampling leads to significantly larger test error compared to passive learning.
-This phenomenon persists even when we use an oracle uncertainty (Figure~\ref{fig:nn_oracle}).
-Moreover, the gains that uncertainty sampling can produce, are often dominated by the losses that it can incur.
+\paragraph{Summary of results.} As illustrated in Figure~\ref{fig:nn}, AL leads to significantly larger test error compared to PL.
+This phenomenon persists even when we use the Bayes optimal classifier (Figure~\ref{fig:nn_oracle}).
+Moreover, the gains that the active learning strategy can produce, are often dominated by the losses that it can incur.
 Note that for Figure~\ref{fig:nn}-Bottom and Figure~\ref{fig:nn_oracle}-Bottom we take $\ntrans= 1100$, namely the maximum query budget $\nlab$ that we consider.